-As part of our Racial Equity Commitment, we pledged to spend an additional \$750 million with Black, Hispanic and Latino-owned suppliers by 2025.
-We reached this goal in 2023, two years ahead of schedule, and aim for this work to continue beyond the five-year commitment.
+As part of our Racial Equity Commitment, we pledged to spend an additional \$750 million with Black, Hispanic We have established a supplier recoverable grant program to help emerging and historically underrepresented businesses, including but not limited to, qualified Black, Hispanic and Latino-owned businesses, access key compliance resources that and Latino-owned suppliers by 2025.
+We reached this goal in 2023, two years ahead of schedule, and aim for this work to continue beyond the five-year commitment. may otherwise be cost-prohibitive like cybersecurity, insurance bonding, and other infrastructure services and tools.
+Our approach to working with suppliers includes leveraging the strength of our procurement organization, Our pledge to Black, Hispanic and Latino-owned suppliers50 furthers our Firm's goal to create a stronger, more inclusive business and community partners to lower the common barriers faced by small or historically economy; our business with diverse suppliers as part of this commitment is estimated to have supported over 5,000 underrepresented businesses.
+The Firm assists businesses in understanding the qualifications and accessing jobs51.
+For more information on our Firm's supplier diversity efforts, please see the Supply Chain and Responsible growth capital to help them meet minimum corporate requirements, including professional cyber-readiness Sourcing section on page 24.

-Our approach to working with suppliers includes leveraging the strength of our procurement organization, business and community partners to lower the common barriers faced by small or historically underrepresented businesses.
-The Firm assists businesses in understanding the qualifications and accessing growth capital to help them meet minimum corporate requirements, including professional cyber-readiness assessments, so they can build a secure cyber infrastructure and are prepared to serve financial industry clients.
+assessments, so they can build a secure cyber infrastructure and are prepared to serve financial industry clients.
+For more information on how we are making an impact, please see the Inclusive Growth section from pages 42-52.